kathenas/alma_mater/alma_mater_guide_notes.md

 ## We like screenshots, other imagery and videos

-**Having mostly text is a little dry and less enagaging, we need bold visuals**
+**Having mostly text is a little dry and less enagaging, we need bold visuals.**

 My daily driver laptop with custom look AlmaLinux desktop.